Are you accepting new patients?

 What is the difference between an ophthalmologist and an optometrist?

 Optometrists are primary eye care doctors providing annual exams and medical care referring you to a specialist as needed.

-Ophthalmologist provide medical, laser and surgical care and work with optometrists as a team caring for your eyes.
+Ophthalmologists provide medical, laser and surgical care and work with optometrists as a team caring for your eyes.

 What insurances do you accept?